WillEccles/wrestd/README.md

 My standard C++ classes.
 This basically is just a collection of my most-used classes.
 Some classes may have better documentation in comments than the others do.
 This is simply because I don't plan on other people using this, and I already know what the things all do.

 ## Usage
-In order to use this, you just have to `#include "wrestd.h"`.
+In order to use this, you just have to include [`wrestd.h`](Code/wrestd.h).
 If you don't want certain classes, comment out the `#define` corresponding to it in the top of `wrestd.h`.
 This will make it easier to add the file back later on if you want to - just uncomment the line.

 ## Classes:
 | Class | Header | Function |